gerlichlab/hicognition/documentation/hugo-site/content/installation/configuration.md

 ##### Redefine for new instance

-These environment variables should be redefined if you deploy a new HiCognition instance
+These environment variables should be redefined if you deploy a new HiCognition instance.

 - `SECRET_KEY` | Secret key of flask app that is used to sign the generated token
 - `DATABASE_URI` | Connection string to the HiCogntion MySQL database (including username and password)